Fikile Mbalula: Initiation: 2008

-In September 2008, the Sunday Times reported that Mbalula had entered an initiation school in Philippi, Cape Town to begin a belated ritual initiation into manhood in the Xhosa tradition; Mbalula is amaMpondomise.
+In September 2008, the Sunday Times reported that Mbalula had entered an initiation school in Philippi, Cape Town to begin a belated ritual initiation into manhood in the Xhosa tradition; Mbalula is Mpondomise.
 Acting as a spokesman for Mbalula, Zizi Kodwa said that Mbalula had wanted to be initiated earlier but had been delayed by his busy schedule.
 However, he had been taken to the school by Tony Yengeni, Nyami Booi, and Mcebisi Skwatsha, all ANC politicians, and there were reports that he may have been taken against his will.
 Indeed, the traditional surgeon who circumcised Mbalula told the press that Mbalula was "not informed about the circumcision" but "now he has accepted what has happened".
 In the surgeon's account, Mbalula's ANC comrades abducted and overpowered him while he was driving to the Cape Town International Airport.
 After a month in the initiation school, Mbalula returned to Bloemfontein in Tokyo Sexwale's jet for a celebration, without commenting on the circumstances of his initiation.